• Skip to main content

 Pack an empty water bottle and keep it filled.

-If the water is not drinkable out of the tap, making it a priority to find safe, bottled water immediately when you arrive.
+If the water is not drinkable out of the tap, make it a priority to find safe bottled water when you arrive.

 10. Embrace a one-bite economy

-Continuing to eat something, after you’re satisfied because you paid for it, is a false economy.
+Continuing to eat food after you’re satisfied because you paid for it is a false economy.

-We don’t gain any more value from it except weight and unhappy digestion.
+We don’t gain any more value from it except weight and an unhappy digestion.

 This is one of the hardest principles for me to follow.
 If something tastes good, I think I want more of it.